Bible Question:

 And do not despise your mother when she is old.
 Proverbs 23:22 (NASB)

 The advantage of godly parents who have been Christians for many years is that they will have spiritual wisdom given to them by the Holy Spirit that can be extremely beneficial to children if they will listen.
-But it is sad when children despise their parents.
-Notice that Proverbs 3:11 says that there “is a kind of man” who curses his father and will not bless his mother.
+But it is sad when children do not respect their parents.
+Notice that Proverbs 30:11 says that there “is a kind of man” who curses his father and will not bless his mother.

 There is a kind of man who curses his father